 Two hours lecture.
 Three hours laboratory.
 Raw materials, production methods and product specifications for sawn wood products.
 Machinery and plant layout.
-Operation, control, and analysis of lumber manufacturing systems; markets.
-The laboratory is used for problems, discussion, demonstration, tests, field trips, and writing assignments
+Operation, control, and analysis of lumber manufacturing systems; markets

 SBP 6133 Biorefinery Processes: 3 hours.

 (Prerequisites: SBP 4023 or consent of instructor).
 Three hours lecture.
-An overview of the different chemical and thermochemical biorefinery processes used to convert biomass into chemicals and fuels
+This course will cover biomass resources; biorefinery concepts; and the different chemical and thermochemical processes used to convert biomass into chemicals and fuels

-(Prerequisite: BIO 1134 and BIO 1144 or consent of instructor).
-Three hours lecture.
-Introduction to concepts of conversion of biomass by organisms or isolated enzymes to chemicals focusing on breakdown of cellulose, lignin and hemicelluloses and enzyme kinetics
+(Prerequisite: BIO 1134/BIO 1144/consent of instructor) Three hours lecture.
+Introduction to concepts of conversion of biomass covering subjects: physical properties of wood, product manufacturing, wood chemistry, composites/adhesives, and the use of organisms or isolated enzymes used to break down cellulose, lignin and hemicelluloses